scratchcpp/scratchcpp-player/README.md

 that is **lightweight**.

 Scratch requires a web browser to run and web browsers typically require a lot of resources (memory).
-The ScratchCPP project player doesn't depend on a web browsers and uses less memory.
+The ScratchCPP project player doesn't depend on a web browser and uses less memory.

 ## NOTE
 This application is still in development and it doesn't run most Scratch projects correctly.